Attribute

 Point Attributesedit

-Point Attributes are Attributes on Points in a SOP.
-The Point SOP can create most of these attributes.
+Point Attributes are Attributes on Points in a POP.

 P